pieterdesnerck/website/docs/policies/equal-opportunities.md

 ## Training and Awareness

-We will provide regular training and awareness-raising activities to all individuals involved in the Eddington Residents’ Association on equality and diversity issues.
+We will provide regular training and awareness-raising activities to all individuals involved in the Eddington Residents Association on equality and diversity issues.

 ## Monitoring and Review